diffplug/spotless-cli/README.md

                          One of: PALANTIR, AOSP, GOOGLE
                          (default: PALANTIR)
   -v, --use-version=<useVersion>
-                         The version of palantir java format to use.
+                         The version of palantir-java-format to use.
                          (default: 2.80.0)
   -V, --version          Print version information and exit.